MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBookingBusinessCustomer.md

   - `[Street <String>]`: The street.
   - `[Type <String>]`: physicalAddressType

-BODYPARAMETER `<IMicrosoftGraphBookingCustomer>`: Represents a customer of the business.
+BODYPARAMETER <IMicrosoftGraphBookingCustomer>: Represents a customer of the business.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[EmailAddress <String>]`: The email address of the person.
   - `[DisplayName <String>]`: A name for the derived entity, which interfaces with customers.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[Addresses <IMicrosoftGraphPhysicalAddress[]>]`: Addresses associated with the customer, including home, business and other addresses.
+  - `[Addresses <IMicrosoftGraphPhysicalAddress1[]>]`: Addresses associated with the customer, including home, business and other addresses.
     - `[City <String>]`: The city.
     - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.
     - `[PostOfficeBox <String>]`: The post office box number.